ansible-collections/amazon.aws/docs/amazon.aws.cloudformation_info.rst

     # When the module is called as cloudformation_facts, return values are published
     # in ansible_facts['cloudformation'][<stack_name>] and can be used as follows.
-    # Note that this is deprecated and will stop working in Ansible 2.13.
+    # Note that this is deprecated and will stop working in Ansible after 2021-12-01.

     - amazon.aws.cloudformation_facts:
         stack_name: my-cloudformation-stack